 Credits, 3 sem. hrs.
 A study of Shakespeare's plays against the background of the life and times of the dramatist.

 ENG 5427 - Literature of the South

 Credits, 3 sem. hrs.
 Examination of selected works of writers from the early South through the Modern Southern Renaissance to the present.

-ENG 5429 - American Ethnic Writers
+ENG 5429 - Survey of African American Literature